Teodora-Evdokija: Family

-Theodora was born in 1330, the youngest daughter and child of King Stephen Uroš III Dečanski of Serbia by his second wife, Maria Palaiologina.
+Theodora was born in 1330, the youngest daughter and child of King Stefan Dečanski of Serbia by his second wife, Maria Palaiologina.
 Her maternal grandparents were John Komnenos Palaiologos, Governor of Thessaloniki and Irene Metochitissa.
-Theodora had one full brother, Simeon Uroš and a sister, Jelena; she also had two half-siblings from her father's first marriage to Theodora Smilets of Bulgaria, Stephen Uroš Dušan and Dušica.
-When Theodora was a year old, at the insistence of the nobility, Stephen Uroš Dušan had their father deposed and imprisoned in chains.
-He consequently usurped the Serbian throne as Stephen Uroš IV Dušan.
+Theodora had one full brother, Simeon Uroš and a sister, Jelena; she also had two half-siblings from her father's first marriage to Teodora of Bulgaria, Queen of Serbia, Stefan Uroš Dušan and Dušica.
+When Theodora was a year old, at the insistence of the nobility, Stefan Uroš Dušan had their father deposed and imprisoned in chains.
+He consequently usurped the Serbian throne as Stefan Uroš IV Dušan.
 Five years later, Theodora's father was murdered by strangulation.
 Her mother unsuccessfully attempted to obtain the crown for Simeon; defeated in her efforts, she retired to a convent and died in 1355.

 Marriage

-In 1347, at 17 years of age, Theodora married Despot Dejan.
-He was granted the title of sebastokrator by her brother, Stephen Dušan.
-Sometime after her marriage a fresco painting of Theodora was executed at the Serbian Orthodox Christian monastery of Visoki Dečani.
-Together Theodora and Dejan had three children:
+In 1347, at 17 years of age, Teodora married Despot Dejan.
+He was granted the title of sebastokrator by her brother, Dušan.
+Sometime after her marriage a fresco painting of Teodora was executed at the Serbian Orthodox Christian monastery of Visoki Dečani.
+Teodora and Dejan had three children: